UTCogNeuroLab/UTCogNeuroLab.github.io/README.md

 # About Our Website

+**All commits to the website should be made to the master branch.**

 ## Jekyll Installation

 For more information on how to set up Jekyll on your computer, take a look at these short videos.
 They're easy to follow and will have Jekyll set up on your computer in no time.